DhruvTilva/swarm/README.md

 We review PRs within 48 hours.

-## 📢 Share Swarm
+## 📢 Share

 If Swarm blew your mind:
-→ ⭐ Star it: github.com/DhruvTilva/swarm
+→ ⭐ Star it
-→ 🐦 Tweet it: "Watched 6 AI agents argue and ship software. github.com/DhruvTilva/swarm"
+→ 🐦 Tweet it: "Watched 6 AI agents argue and ship software."
 → 📢 Share it on LinkedIn, Reddit r/programming, HN

-## 🐝 Footer
+## Footer

 <p align="center">🐝 Swarm — because one AI is never enough</p>
 <p align="center">If this blew your mind, star the repo.
 It takes 1 second.</p>